 This led to the overconfident use of standard deviation and Beta, to assess the expected return of a certain stock.
 Although this method is flawed, it is still used by many financial institutions and professionals.

 Economists slowly understood that in order to create a valid framework for investing a new approach was needed.
-Indeed, the understanding of the “psychology of the masses” was already known at the beginning of the twenty centuries (see Selden’s 1912 book “Psychology Of The Stock Market“).
+Indeed, the understanding of the “psychology of the masses” was already known at the beginning of the twenty century (see Selden’s 1912 book “Psychology Of The Stock Market“).

 On the other hand, this understanding was not packaged into the financial decision framework, because the “Chicago crew” was still too powerful.
-But the severe crises happened in the last decades convinced economists and practitioners that the “new science” (behavioral finance) could not be ignored.
+But the severe crises that happened in the last decades convinced economists and practitioners that the “new science” (behavioral finance) could not be ignored.

 The “Behavioral Investor”